redth-org/BTProgressHUD/README.md

 ## TODO

-* The progress HUD is not Accessability-aware, which would be very good to add.
+* The progress HUD is not Accessibility-aware, which would be very good to add.

 ## Usage